tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-annotated_quotes.md

 ## Introduction to The New Art - The New Life (1932)

+This introduction was written after the book, but was meant as an introduction.

 - **General/Best**
 - **Progress**
 - **Opposites and the Importance of Equilibrium**